LargeAgentCollider/icaif_tutorial/webpage/index.md

 1. An overview of vanilla AD and AD methods to differentiate through discrete stochastic programs.
 2. Examples of differentiable ABMs with millions of agents used to study disease spread across multiple countries.
 3. State-of-the-art methods for simulating, calibrating, and analyzing differentiable ABMs.
-4. Application of differentiable ABMs to epidemic modelling in New Zealand.
+4. Integration of differentiable ABMs into probabilistic programming pipelines.
+5. Applications of AD for generating synthetic populations.

 # Target audience

-The tutorial is aimed at the broader AAMAS community, with a particular focus on researchers interested in "modeling and simulation of societies".
-The main focus will be on recent advances in agent-based modeling through the use of automatic differentiation and deep neural network integration.

-The tutorial will feature demonstrations in Python, and all materials will be publicly released after the conference.
-Some prior experience in Python and PyTorch is desirable but not required.
+The tutorial is aimed at the thos in the ICAIF community who share an interest on agent-based modelling and how to make it deployable to the real world at scale.

 # Outline and Schedule